folke/which-key.nvim/README.md

 > ❕ When you specify a command in your mapping that starts with `<Plug>`, then we automatically set `noremap=false`, since you always wanty recursive keybindings in this case

-### Mappings
+### ⌨️ Mappings

 Group names use the special `name` key in the tables.
-There's multiple ways to define the mappings.
+There's multiple ways to define the mappings. `wk.register` can be called multiple times from anywhere in your config files.

 ```lua
 local wk = require("which-key")